-I decided to kill the week before work by heading due east from Perth to Kalgoorlie, the gold mining centre of WA, and the place that secured the future of the state.
+After exhausting the sights and sounds of Perth, I decided to kill my last free week before work by heading due east from Perth to Kalgoorlie, the gold mining centre of WA, and the place that secured the future of the state.
 There was no point in rushing, so I plotted my course before setting off down the freeway.

-My first stop on Sunday night was York, a pleasant little town that proclaims itself to be the oldest town in WA after Perth.
-It was nice enough, if a little dead, and proved the perfect place to try to clear my head of excess.
-Apart from an incident where this guy in a unit adjacent to the caravan park was obviously beating the shit out of his girlfriend (though she managed to escape and drive off in his car), it was peaceful.
+My first stop on my journey east was York, a pleasant little town that proclaims itself to be the oldest town in WA after Perth.
+It was nice enough, if a little quiet, and proved the perfect place to relax in preparation for the journey into the outback.
+The only excitement was an incident involving this guy in a unit adjacent to the caravan park, who was obviously beating the shit out of his girlfriend, though she managed to escape and drive off in his car, which was a relief.

-On Monday 15th I headed off to a little place called Hyden, home to some weird and wonderful rock formations.
-The most famous one is Wave Rock (where the caravan park I stayed in was situated), a strange wall of rock that has been eroded into a frozen surfing wave, complete with strange stripes that make it look like a huge ice-cream breaker.
-Also in the area was a strange sight called the Hippo's Yawn, which looked just like a hippo's mouth, but I've seen more fascinating places: Tourist's Yawn is a more accurate name.
+The next day I headed off to a little place called Hyden, home to some weird and wonderful rock formations.
+The most famous of these is Wave Rock, a strange wall of stone that has been eroded into a frozen surfing wave, complete with vertical stripes that make it look like a huge ice-cream breaker.
+Also in the area was a strange sight called the Hippo's Yawn, which looked just like a hippo's mouth, but to be honest I've seen more fascinating places; Tourist's Yawn is perhaps a more accurate name.
 One thing that is amazing about Wave Rock, though, is the wind.
 The area is so strangely shaped that when the wind blows through the treetops and you're hanging round the rock, the sound is really eerie.
-I was wandering around the back of the rock, keeping away from the busload of Japanese tourists who were destroying everything in their path (including the peace), when I first heard it – it sounded ancient.
-It's at moments like this when you realise what a strange land this is.
+I was wandering around the back of the rock, keeping away from the busload of Japanese tourists who were destroying everything in their path (including the peace), when I first heard it – and it sounded utterly ancient.
+It's moments like this when you realise what a deeply spiritual land this is.

 Wave Rock is also home to the largest collection of moths I've ever seen.
-There I was, sitting by my light, minding my own business and reading my book, and all of a sudden all hell broke loose.
+I set up camp in the nearby campsite, and there I was, sitting by my petrol lamp and minding my own business with a good book, when suddenly all hell broke loose.
 I'm used to moths coming along to share my light, but this was more like a moth storm.
 Despite me constantly moving my chair – a rolling stone gathers no moths, after all – I eventually gave up and let the buggers use me as a bedroom.
-Two minutes later I looked up and saw this two-inch-long furry sod sitting on my knee, soaking up the rays, and, calm as someone whose mind is still involved in his book, I just brushed him off onto the floor, before realising just how big he was: it was only then that my skin crawled and I had to stand up and jump out of the light to calm down.
-Still, it's an improvement on screaming a lot and having to find someone to deal with the problem for me...
+Two minutes later I looked up and saw this two-inch-long furry sod sitting on my knee, soaking up the rays, and, calm as someone whose mind is still involved in his book, I just brushed him off onto the floor, before it hit me just how big he was; it was only then that my skin crawled and I had to stand up and jump out of the light to calm down.
+Still, it's an improvement on screaming a lot and having to find someone else to deal with the problem for me...

 Dreaming Sites